The Death of Jean DeWolff: Publication history

-On the first page of "Part 4: All My Sins Remembered", when Spider-Man remembers his teenage past with Betty Brant, the flashback panels are reprints of panels from earlier issues of Amazing Spider-Man; e.g. the third panel is from Amazing Spider-Man #41.
+On the first page of "Part 4: All My Sins Remembered", when Spider-Man remembers his teenage past with Betty Brant, the flashback panels are reprints of panels from earlier issues of The Amazing Spider-Man; e.g. the third panel is from The Amazing Spider-Man #41.

 Plot summary

-After capturing a trio of muggers assaulting Ernie Popchik (an elderly tenant of his Aunt May's), Spider-Man learns that his close friend NYPD Captain Jean DeWolff has been killed in her sleep.
+After capturing a trio of muggers assaulting Ernie Popchik (an elderly tenant of his Aunt May's), Spider-Man learns that his close friend NYPD captain Jean DeWolff has been killed in her sleep.
 Spider-Man confronts the police officer in charge of the investigation, Sergeant Stan Carter.
 Carter tells him Jean was killed by a close-range double-barreled shotgun blast, and that her badge is missing.

 Meanwhile, attorney Matt Murdock (the civilian identity of Daredevil) is assigned to represent Popchik's muggers at their arraignment; he succeeds in getting them released without bail, and through his super-senses also finds out Spider-Man's secret identity as Peter Parker when the latter attends the trial in May's and Popchik's company.
 However, he is disgusted by his clients' rowdy behavior, and speaks with the judge presiding over the case — his friend and mentor, Horace Rosenthal — about his misgivings with doing pro bono publico work.
 During their talk he senses an armed and masked intruder in Rosenthal's chamber.
 After Rosenthal leaves, the intruder introduces himself as the Sin-Eater and tries to shoot Murdock.
 Hearing the commotion, Rosenthal returns and is shot by the Sin-Eater.
 The Sin-Eater then escapes through the window.

 On the streets outside, Spider-Man responds to the panic aroused by the Sin-Eater's appearance.
 He opens fire on Spider-Man, who leaps above the scattergun blasts.
 The bullets hit a crowd of bystanders.
 During their fight, Spider-Man spots a gavel and a badge on the Sin-Eater's belt, and realizes he must be the one who killed Jean DeWolff.
 However, when he sees Aunt May lying senseless on the ground, he allows the Sin-Eater to escape so that he can help her.

 Spider-Man successfully petitions Carter for unofficial approval to search DeWolff's apartment.
 Carter also reveals the folklore behind the term sin-eater, and mentions that he is a former S.H.I.E.L.D. agent.
 Spider-Man is unable to find any clues in DeWolff's apartment, but discovers a collection of news clippings indicating that she was romantically interested in him.
-While at Rosenthal's funeral, Murdock recognizes Sin-Eater's heartbeat among those attending DeWollf's funeral nearby, but there are too many mourners for him to pick out which one is the Sin-Eater.
+While at Rosenthal's funeral, Murdock recognizes Sin-Eater's heartbeat among those attending DeWolff's funeral nearby, but there are too many mourners for him to pick out which one is the Sin-Eater.
 Later that night, the Sin-Eater approaches the priest who officiated Jean's funeral, Father Bernard Finn, and shoots him.